Skip to Main Content

 3. Use limiters (options on the left or right side of the search results) to narrow your results list such as publication dates, peer-reviewed, and full text

-'limit to' options in a database search featured with full text, peer-reviewed boxes checked off and dates limited to 2012-2022
+Screenshot of 'limit to' options in a database search featured with full text, peer-reviewed boxes checked off and dates limited to 2012-2022.

 4. Be sure to read the abstracts - they will often reveal enough "clues" to tell you if the article is relevant or not.